ciphertextorigin/terraform-project/README.md

 # terraform-project

-Terraform module to deploy nodejs webapp to AWS Lambda fronted by API Gateway
+Terraform module to deploy nodejs webapp to AWS Lambda frontend by API Gateway

 ## How to use

-### Create and setup a new project direcory
+### Create and setup a new project directory

 ```
 mkdir -p helloworld-app